opcaic/docs/intro/adding-new-game-modules.rst

 Deploying the game module
 *************************

-Deploying of the game module is done simply by copying the game module directory to *modules directory* on worker machines (the ``/var/opcaic/modules/`` directory from [Installation instructions](installation-instructions.md)).
+Deploying of the game module is done simply by copying the game module directory to *modules directory* on worker machines (the ``/var/opcaic/modules/`` directory from :ref:`installation-instructions`).
 The platform should detect existence of the new game module automatically.

 If the game module requires additional software, make sure it is also installed on the worker machine and accessible to the user under which the worker process is running.